 God’s Power Exists in Everyone

-Most proponents of yoga today teach that the self is the goal of yoga, and because true knowledge and power lies hidden from us, they teach their students that we are all God and that we have forgotten our true nature.
+Most proponents of yoga today teach that the self is the goal of yoga, and because true knowledge and power lie hidden from us, they teach their students that we are all God and that we have forgotten our true nature.
 This is a mistake because if indeed we are all God, then why am I not always aware of the truth, and why do I have to endeavor to realize it?
 And when I have forgotten the truth, how can I remember it except through external reminder, which means that my being God is a construction of another?
 These are essential questions that most advocates of yoga in modern times never answer.

-The answer is that knowledge and power is not our property, but God’s property, who never forgets His power although we do.
+The answer is that knowledge and power are not our property, but God’s property, who never forgets His power although we do.
 When we understand God, we can also understand His power.
 Through that type of understanding, we also become aware of His abilities and how they are used.
 That awareness then gives us some powers.
 Our power is dependent on the extent to which we understand God.
 We might not recognize that understanding as God, because we just try to understand the power and not its original proprietor.
 That approach, however, limits the powers themselves.
 The awakening of the kundalini is an illusion if we think that we have discovered our latent power.
 The awakening is true when we understand that kundalini is God’s power that has been hidden from our vision because we do not know God.

 The proponents of yoga try to make the practice impersonal and decouple it from questions of God, in an attempt to separate it from conventional “religion”.
-And yet, it is precisely that separation that leads to a variety of misconceptions about kundalini: (1) that it is a “spiritual” power when it is, in fact, a material energy, (2) that it is “our” power when it is actually God’s power, (3) that by awakening this energy we become God when this awakening only gives us new ways to serve God, and (4) that when we understand how kundalini is God’s power and used to serve Him, the material energy becomes spiritual.
+And yet, it is precisely that separation that leads to a variety of misconceptions about kundalini: (1) that it is a “spiritual” power when it is, in fact, material energy, (2) that it is “our” power when it is actually God’s power, (3) that by awakening this energy we become God when this awakening only gives us new ways to serve God, and (4) that when we understand how kundalini is God’s power and used to serve Him, the material energy becomes spiritual.
 Therefore, “material” means separated from God, and “spiritual” means attached to God.
 In a separated state, the energy appears and disappears, which means that we remember and forget its existence.
 In the conjoined state, remembrance is eternal, and therefore our power is also eternal.
 But it is still God’s power use to serve Him.

 This ability to use God’s energy for God’s service is called yoga and yajña.
 The process of yoga is symbolized in the act of offering a river’s water into the river.
 The idea is that everything is God’s energy, and therefore we cannot offer to God anything other than His own creation.
 In so doing, we are not giving God that which He did not already own.
 However, in the act of offering God’s creation back to Him, we renounce our sense of proprietorship and acknowledge God’s ownership.
 That is real yoga.